CHUI-KA-CHUN/-c-CyHoKiYu-/README.md

 # ©️《CÿHőKìYŭ》— A creativity group —
 ## 【Club Declaration】
-> ©️《CÿHőKìYŭ》is a creativity club group.
+> ©️《CÿHőKìYŭ》is a creativity club dedicated to innovation, open thinking, and diversity.
+We aim to break traditional boundaries by developing ideas inspired by existing technologies and fostering a space where imagination can thrive.
 >
-> ©️《CÿHőKìYŭ》are committed to developing innovation, creative thinking, and diversification, and to continuously develop creatively based on existing technologies in the market, thereby breaking the traditional rules and patterns.
-We hope to create a creative space with a high degree of freedom and broad space, so that all members can unleash their unlimited imagination and creativity and expand their own "infinite universe".
+> Our vision is to create an environment with freedom and possibility, allowing members to expand their own "infinite universe."
+We value both individual and team growth, encourage long-term creative projects, and emphasize strong information literacy.
 >
-> Furthermore, ©️《CÿHőKìYŭ》 values ​​individual and team development, creative creation, and long-term project development.
-Furthermore, it places great emphasis on the information literacy of its members.
+> As commander-in-chief, I encourage every member to explore boldly and unlock their limitless potential within this space.
 >
-> As the commander-in-chief and chief supervisor, on behalf of this club, I hope and wish that all members can actively and bravely continue to try to explore their own infinite universe in this space.
->
-> Club (C.C.S.): **CHUI-KA-CHUN**
+> **Club (C.C.S.): CHUI-KA-CHUN**
 ## 【Announcements】
 > ### Premalink URL
 > - [Gov_Announcement-v1](https://github.com/CHUI-KA-CHUN/-c-CyHoKiYu-/blob/main/GovAnnouncement_v1.md)